There are many incredible places to visit in Paris.

-Make sure to read my post “Seven Smart Ways To Get Eiffel Tower Tickets And Skip The Lines.”
+Make sure to read my post “Seven Smart Ways To Get Eiffel Tower Tickets.”

 Champ de Mars

-The Eiffel Tower can be admired from many places in Paris, but if there is a view you should wake up to, that’s the one from the Trocadéro.
+The Tour Eiffel can be admired from many places in Paris, but if there is a view you should wake up to, that’s the one from the Trocadéro.
 The sunrise light is just gorgeous, and the fact that not many people make the effort to get out of bed so early means that you are likely to have unobstructed views.

 Arc de Triomphe

 Another one of the symbols of Paris is the Arc de Triomphe, which is located on Place de l’Etoile at the end of the Champs-Elysées and right at the center of the Axe Historique, a line that links all the monuments from La Défense to the Louvre.

 This massive arch was erected to celebrate war victories and to homage those that died during the French Revolution and in the Napoleonic Wars.

 This is probably one of the most touristy places to visit in Paris, yet a must.
 It runs all the way from Place de la Concorde to the Arc de Triomphe, and it is (rightly) thought to be the boulevard that symbolizes the city.
 Along the Champs Élysées you will find restaurants, cafés beautiful boutiques, gorgeous palaces, movie theaters and even the Lido, one of Paris most famous cabaret shows.

 Once a royal property and called Palais-Cardinal, the Palais-Royal used to be the not-so-humble home of Cardinal Richelieu, who lived there until his death in 1642.
 It then became property of Philippe II Duke of Orléans, who was the regent of the monarchy when Louis XV became king at age 5 in 1715.

 The building is now home to the Constitutional Council and the Ministry of Culture.
-It’s located right opposite the Louvre.
+It’s located right opposite the Louvre Museum.
 Its courtyard houses an art installation of striped columns of different sizes.